 Someone fantastic.
-Her bright blue eyes flashed before the eye of his mind, shining in the Cretan sun, snowflakes melted in her silver hair before fields of cool white, and the taste of rich chocolate melted on his tongue.
+Fleur's bright blue eyes flashed before the eye of his mind, shining in the Cretan sun.
+Snowflakes melted in her silver hair before fields of cool white and the taste of rich chocolate melted on his tongue.
 But I'd have to find someone like that first.

 Harry caught her eye, then glanced away at her ice-cream.
 'Is the ice-cream good?'

 'It's lemon sorbet.'
-Fleur's lips quirked, then she drew the tip of the spoon across her dessert and extended the handle of the spoon toward him.
+Fleur's lips quirked and she drew the tip of the spoon across her dessert, extending the handle of the spoon toward him.
 'Here.
 Try it.'

 'Are you sure?'